Skip to Main Content

 You can zoom in or out of the document either by clicking + or -, sliding the blue square back and forth, or clicking on a space in the yellow bar itself.

-Clicking this will make the document take up the entire window, showing it side by side with a text transcription of document (where applicable).
+Clicking this on the lower left will make the document take up the entire window, showing it above the text transcription of the document (when available).

 Rotate Clockwise or Counterclockwise: